 Components include extent of urban development, urban centers, community design, and parks and open space.
 Each component has a vision, goal and several policies.
 Together, the components create the future preferred vision.
 A Metro Vision update is under development with expected completion by the end of 2016.
 Implementing Metro Vision influences where future residents settle and businesses locate, which, in turn, affects travel behavior and the need for transportation facilities and services.

-A primary objective of the DRCOG regional transportation planning process is to help implement Metro Vision.
+Implementing Metro Vision is a primary objective of the DRCOG regional transportation planning process.